-- 264. The '895 patent claims require an automated centralized index ("ACI") that includes, for each record, a (1) location identifier (LI), (2) content identifier (CI), and (3) associated set of access rules (ASAR). - 265.
-The '895 patent claims require logically associating the releasable accessible record ("AR") into a linked set of releasable ARs (LAS) and communicating the LAS to the requestor. - 266.
+- 177. Further, the '895 patent claims improve upon the functioning of a computer system by allowing encrypted electronic data to be securely transmitted through an intermediary.
+This improves the security of the computer system and allows it to be more efficient. "[B]y consolidating a plurality of institutions [referring to digital records stored in external databases], uniformity, interoperability, cost reductions, and improved security result."
+'895 patent, col. 66:41-44. - 178.
+The '895 patent claims require controlling access to a plurality of records stored within a plurality of automated external databases. - 179.
+The '895 patent claims require an automated centralized index ("ACI") that includes, for each record, a (1) location identifier (LI), (2) content identifier (CI), and (3) associated set of access rules (ASAR). - 180.
+The '895 patent claims require logically associating the releasable accessible record ("AR") into a linked set of releasable ARs (LAS) and communicating the LAS to the requestor. - 181.
 The '895 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
-Instead, they are limited to a concretely circumscribed set of methods and systems that provide a conduit for the authorized transmission of digital records, while maintaining the security of the records against unauthorized access. - 267.
+Instead, they are limited to a concretely circumscribed set of methods and systems that provide a conduit for the authorized transmission of digital records, while maintaining the security of the records against unauthorized access. - 182.
 The '895 patent claims are not directed at the broad concept/idea of "managing digital records."
 Instead, the '895 patent claims are limited to a concretely circumscribed set of methods and systems for authorizing and transmitting secure digital records.
-These methods and systems are technologies unique to the Internet age. - 268.
+These methods and systems are technologies unique to the Internet age. - 183.
 The '895 patent claims are directed toward a solution rooted in computer technology and use technology unique to computers and computer networking to overcome a problem specifically arising in the realm of secure distributed computing.
-For example, one or more claims of the '895 patent require an ACI, require a content identifier ("CI"), require querying ACI to find entries containing CI, require for each accessible record (AR) communicate to the plurality of external databases information sufficient for the external databases to apply native access rules to determine whether the AR is releasable. - 269.
-The '895 patent is directed to specific problems in the field of digital record access and transmission. - 270.
+For example, one or more claims of the '895 patent require an ACI, require a content identifier ("CI"), require querying ACI to find entries containing CI, require for each accessible record (AR) communicate to the plurality of external databases information sufficient for the external databases to apply native access rules to determine whether the AR is releasable.

+- 184. The '895 patent is directed to specific problems in the field of digital record access and transmission. - 185.
 The preemptive effect of the claims of the '895 patent are concretely circumscribed by specific limitations.
 For example, claim 16 of the '895 patent requires: